Michael Savage was born in the Tatong district in 1872.

 Michael Savage was born on March 23rd 1872, during a heat wave.
 For days the temperature reached 110F (43C) in the shade.
 A neighbour, Eliza Chivers, delivered Johanna’s eighth and last child; in Irish parlance, the ‘tupenny’ child.

 On 17 May 1872, a few months after Michael’s birth, his father began to purchase on terms 176 acres of newly opened land.
-This was at Rothesay, a few kilometres south-west of Tatong.
+This was at Rothesay, some seven kilometres North-west of Tatong.
 Savage’s first farm, which he now sold, was better land and was to become even more desirable with the development of the dairy industry in the 1890s.
 But it was prone to flooding, and 1872 was the third successive year that it had been under water for two or three months.